 By the time of the Ming Dynasty, beginning about 1400 AD, many rich women did learn to read and write at home.
 Some rich women wrote poetry and exchanged poems with their husbands.

-Did you learn what you wanted to know about school in ancient China?
+Did you learn what you wanted to know about education in ancient China?
 Let us know in the comments!